 Fiona is an Associate at Carbert Waite LLP.
 Prior to attending law school, Fiona had a lengthy career as a registered nurse, in which she worked primarily in the post-anesthesia care unit.
-Fiona has worked as a nurse in Scotland, Saudi Arabia, and Canada.
-Fiona remains licensed with CARNA and continues to practice as a registered nurse on a casual basis.
+Fiona has worked as a nurse in Scotland, Saudi Arabia, and Canada, and remains licensed with CRNA.

 - University of Calgary (J.D., 2018)

 - Law Society of Alberta